Hurricanes in Virginia

 Source: Virginia Department of Emergency Management, Virginia Hurricane Evacuation Guide

 Hurricanes in the Atlantic Ocean are generated by temperature differences between parts of the atmosphere, exacerbated by warm ocean waters.
 Instability in the atmosphere in North Africa evolves into swirling air currents over the ocean in tropical latitudes.
-Storms intensify into Category 1-Category 5 hurricanes on the Saffir-Simpson Hurricane Wind Scale as they approach the West Indies.
+Tropical storms can intensify into Category 1-Category 5 hurricanes on the Saffir-Simpson Hurricane Wind Scale as they approach the West Indies in the Caribbean.

 Hurricane Florence formed as a storm initially near North Africa, then migrated west and crossed the southwestern tip of Virginia